Cloud Nine (George Harrison album): Release and aftermath

 Harrison's cover of Rudy Clark's little-known song "Got My Mind Set on You" quickly reached number 1 in the United States and number 2 in the United Kingdom.
 It was Harrison's first single to top the US charts since "Give Me Love (Give Me Peace on Earth)" in 1973.
 A few weeks later, Cloud Nine was released to high anticipation and a favourable critical reception.

 The album went to No. 10 in the UK.
-In the US, it peaked at No. 8 on the Billboard 200 chart and No. 4 on the Cash Box Top 200, and achieved platinum status.
-It was also number 1 on Cash Box's Top 40 Compact Discs chart.
-The success of the single "Got My Mind Set on You" and its accompanying video re-introduced Harrison to the mainstream.
-The Beatles tribute song "When We Was Fab" was a successful follow-up single, reaching the top 25 in both the UK and US.
-The next single, "This Is Love", was a minor hit in the UK.
+In the US, it peaked at No. 8 on the Billboard 200 chart and No. 4 on the Cash Box Top 200, and achieved platinum status; later, it was number 1 on Cash Box's Top 40 Compact Discs chart.

+The "Got My Mind Set on You" single and its accompanying video re-introduced Harrison to the mainstream, and the Beatles tribute song "When We Was Fab" was a successful follow-up, reaching the top 25 in both the UK and US.
+The third single taken from the album, "This Is Love", was a minor hit in the UK.

-While the success of Cloud Nine was not enough to spur Harrison into a tour, it inspired him to continue making music.
-In the spring of 1988, along with Lynne, he would call up friends Bob Dylan, Tom Petty and Roy Orbison and begin a project ultimately realised as the Traveling Wilburys.
+While the success of Cloud Nine was not enough to spur Harrison to tour, it inspired him to continue making music.
+In the spring of 1988, along with Lynne, he would call up friends Bob Dylan, Tom Petty, and Roy Orbison and begin a project ultimately realised as the Traveling Wilburys.

-In 2004, Cloud Nine was remastered and reissued both separately and as part of the deluxe box set The Dark Horse Years 1976–1992 on Dark Horse Records with new distribution by EMI.
-The reissue included the bonus tracks "Shanghai Surprise" and "Zig Zag" (the latter also released as the B-side to "When We Was Fab") from the film Shanghai Surprise (1986).
+In 2004, Cloud Nine was remastered and reissued by Dark Horse Records (with new distribution by EMI), both separately, and as part of the deluxe box set The Dark Horse Years 1976–1992.
+The reissue included the bonus tracks "Shanghai Surprise" and "Zig Zag" from the 1986 film Shanghai Surprise ("Zig Zag" had also been released as the B-side of the "When We Was Fab" single).